ir-anthology/acl-anthology/HOWTODOCKER.md

 ```

 ### Building your code

+The direction `/ir-anthology/` is shared between the host and the docker container.

-The user inside the container will mostlikely have a different userid than you on the host.
+Therefore the user inside the container will mostlikely have a different userid than you on the host.
 This can cause problems with file permission.

 I found it most convinient to copy the entire anthology folder from `/ir-anthology` to `/tmp/ir-anthology` and build there.
 (Inside the container, see above if you don't you how to spawn a shell inside the container.)

 ```bash